Sllump/website/README.md

    Build a forum/discussion board module for community engagement.
 8. **Granular admin roles**
    Multiple admin levels with permission restrictions on features and pages.

+Built off https://github.com/txvch original website which can be seen at https://txchnology.cc

+My Version can be seen @ slump.dev